 Indications for: ZEJULA

 Maintenance treatment in adults with advanced epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to first-line platinum-based chemotherapy.
-Maintenance treatment in adults with recurrent epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.
-Treatment in adults with advanced ovarian, fallopian tube, or primary peritoneal cancer who have been treated with ≥3 prior chemotherapy regimens and whose cancer is associated with homologous recombination deficiency (HRD) positive status defined by either: a deleterious or suspected deleterious BRCA mutation, or genomic instability and who have progressed >6 months after response to the last platinum-based chemotherapy.
+Maintenance treatment in adults with recurrent germline BRCA-mutated (gBRCAmut) epithelial ovarian, fallopian tube, or primary peritoneal cancer who are in a complete or partial response to platinum-based chemotherapy.

 Swallow whole.
-First-line maintenance of advanced ovarian cancer: start within 12 weeks after most recent platinum-containing regimen; (patients <77kg or with platelets <150000/μL): 200mg once daily; (patients ≥77kg and platelets ≥150000/μL): 300mg once daily.
-Maintenance of recurrent ovarian cancer (start within 8 weeks after most recent platinum-containing regimen) or advanced ovarian cancer after ≥3 prior chemotherapies (select patients using FDA-approved tests): 300mg once daily.
+First-line maintenance of advanced ovarian cancer (start within 12 weeks after most recent platinum-containing regimen): patients <77kg or with platelets <150000/μL: 200mg once daily; ≥77kg and platelets ≥150000/μL: 300mg once daily.
+Maintenance of recurrent ovarian cancer (start within 8 weeks after most recent platinum-containing regimen): 300mg once daily.
 Continue until disease progression or unacceptable toxicity.
 Moderate hepatic impairment: 200mg once daily; monitor, reduce dose further if needed.
 Dose adjustments for adverse reactions: see full labeling.

 Discontinue if myelodysplastic syndrome/acute myeloid leukemia (MDS/AML) is confirmed.
-Monitor CBCs weekly for the first month, monthly for the next 11 months then periodically thereafter; do not start therapy until recovery from hematological toxicity due to previous chemotherapy (Grade ≤1); discontinue if toxicities unresolved within 28 days after interruption (see full labeling).
-Monitor BP and heart rate at least weekly for the first 2 months, then monthly for the first year then periodically thereafter.
+Monitor CBCs weekly for the first month, monthly for the next 11 months, and periodically thereafter.
+Do not start therapy until recovery from hematological toxicity due to previous chemotherapy (Grade ≤1); discontinue if toxicities unresolved within 28 days after interruption (see full labeling).
+Monitor BP and HR at least weekly for the first 2 months, then monthly for the first year then periodically thereafter.
 Cardiovascular disorders (eg, coronary insufficiency, arrhythmias, hypertension); monitor closely.
 Discontinue promptly if posterior reversible encephalopathy syndrome (PRES) is suspected.
 Asthma.
 Aspirin sensitivity.
 Severe renal impairment or ESRD undergoing hemodialysis.
 Severe hepatic impairment (total bilirubin >3×ULN and any AST level).
 Embryo-fetal toxicity.
 Advise females of reproductive potential to use effective contraception during therapy and for ≥6 months after the last dose.
 Pregnancy: exclude status prior to initiating therapy.
 Nursing mothers: not recommended (during and for 1 month after the last dose).